-Must have a "Social Security number verified"
+SOLQ Social Security number Must have a "Social Security number verified"

-statement returned from the inquiry.
+inquiry statement returned from the inquiry.
 Screen

 print the pertinent evidence for the file.

-The data match must indicate that an identity
+Data Match with other state The data match must indicate that an identity

-has been verified.
+agency's data systems has been verified.
 Examples of such agencies

 or programs include food stamps, child

 support, child protective services, motor

 vehicle, corrections, juvenile detention.

 Screen print the pertinent evidence for the file.

-Must have a photograph of the individual.
+School identification card Must have a photograph of the individual.

-Does not have to be current.
+U.S. military identification card Does not have to be current.

+or draft record

-Does not have to be current.
+Identification card issued by Does not have to be current.

+the Federal, State, or local

+government with the same

+information included on

+driver's license.

-Does not have to be current.
+Military dependent's Does not have to be current.

+identification card

-Must have a photograph of the a/b or have
+Certificate of Degree of Indian Must have a photograph of the a/b or have

-other personal identifying information relating
+Blood, or other U.S. American other personal identifying information relating

-to the individual.
+Indian/Alaska Native tribal to the individual.

+document

+Native American Tribal

+document

+U.S. Coast Guard Merchant

+Mariner card